yvesgurcan/workers/README.md

-# Web & Service Worker Examples
+# Web Workers & Service Workers

+## Workshop

-## Usage
+## Examples

 Each example is self-contained.
 Simply enter the directory of your choice and install the dependencies (`npm i` or `yarn`).

-## Examples

 ### Web Workers